“Knowing your numbers is an important part of keeping

 your heart healthy.
 Checking your blood pressure,

-cholesterol levels and blood sugar levels on a regular basis…”.1
+cholesterol levels and blood sugar levels…”.1

 Umbrella